How to upgrade from Android Lollipop to Android 10

-How to force an Android upgrade (via factory image)
+How to Force an Android Upgrade (via Factory Image)

 For those who feel a little braver with their phone update and really want to get their hands on the newest version of Android before anyone else, Google does offer Android factory images for download.

 Generally, Google only releases factory images for its Nexus devices, so if you run one of those, you can definitely upgrade via this method.
-For those using other phone models, be warned: while the images will work, they may not be optimized to run on your phone properly.
+For those using other phone models, be warned: while the images will work, they may not be optimized to run on your phone correctly.

 Currently, Google hasn’t made the Android Marshmallow factory image available for download, but when it does, this is how you can upgrade your nexus device.

-Download and install the latest Android SDK on your computer
+- Download and install the latest Android SDK on your computer

-Add the SDK folder to the PATH:
+- Add the SDK folder to the PATH:

 - In Windows: